STTADev/TimeHACK/README.md

 Load the ``.sln`` project file into Visual Studio and compile.
 No further steps are required.
 This list may grow in the future.

+Please note: if you would like to develop TimeHTML, you're free to, as TimeHTML is open-source.
+However, you'll need knowledge of HTML, C#, and WinForms.
 ## Links
 TimeHACK has a forum at https://www.ashifter.ml/timehack/forum